Chinese Anti-Satellite [ASAT] Capabilities

-R&D on fundamental technologies applicable to an ASAT weapons system have been ongoing since the 1960s.
+R&D on fundamental technologies applicable to an ASAT weapons system has been ongoing in China since the 1960s.
 Under the 640 Program, the space and missile industry's Second Academy, traditionally responsible for SAM development, set out to field a viable antimissile system, consisting of a kinetic kill vehicle, high powered laser, space early warning, and target discrimination system components.
 This program was abandoned in 1980.

 Preliminary research on ASATs has been carried out since the 1980s, at least partly funded under the 863 Program for High Technology Development.

 PLA-affiliated publications assert that while China does not yet possess the capability to destroy satellites with high-powered lasers, they are capable of damaging optical reconnaissance satellites.